-Additional Information on EERE Exchange
+i.
+Additional Information on the EERE Exchange

-EERE Exchange is designed to enforce the deadlines specified in this FOA.
+The EERE Exchange is designed to enforce the deadlines specified in this FOA.
 The "Apply" and "Submit" buttons will automatically disable at the defined submission deadlines.
-Should applicants experience problems with EERE Exchange, the following information may be helpful.
+Should applicants experience problems with the EERE Exchange, the following information may be helpful.